skippyr/river-dreams/README.md

 It is not bad, but if, in the future, I found a solution to reduce it.
 I will implement it.

-You can always test its speed by using a benchmark like [`zsh-bench`](https://github.com/romkatv/zsh-bench).
+You can always test its speed by using a benchmark like [`zsh-bench`](https://github.com/romkatv/zsh-bench) and can obtain a trace of its functions by using `set -x`.

 ## Installation/Uninstallation